treeverse/lakeFS/docs/reference/authentication.md

 ## OIDC support

+OpenID Connect (OIDC) is a simple identity layer on top of the OAuth 2.0 protocol.
-You can manage lakeFS users externally using an identity provider compatible with OpenID Connect (OIDC).
+You can configure lakeFS to enable OIDC to manage your lakeFS users externally.
+Essentially, once configured, this enables you the benefit of OpenID connect, such as a single sign-on (SSO), etc.

 ### Configuring lakeFS server for OIDC